-Dhirubhai Ambani and Champaklal Damani both had a different nature and way of doing business.
+Dhirubhai Ambani and Champaklal Damani both had different natures and ways of doing business.
 Champaklal Damani was a cautious businessman and had no interest in yarn making.

 While Dhirubhai Ambani was considered a risk-taking merchant.
 This is why Dhirubhai Ambani ended the business partnership with Champaklal Damani in 1965.
 And started the business on his own.

 After this Dhirubhai Ambani tried his luck in the cotton business and started this business with positive thinking.

 Dhirubhai Ambani Launches Reliance Textiles

 Dhirubhai Ambani gradually got a good understanding of the cloth business.
 Due to good opportunities in this business, he established a textile mill in Nairo, Ahmedabad in the year 1966 where the polyester thread was used to make garments, and then Dhirubhai Ambani named the brand as ‘Vimal’ brand.